AREEBAISHTIAQ/Jest-testing-project/README.md

 # Jest-testing-project

-This is my Jest testing project from The Odin Project curriculum.
+This is my Jest testing project from "The Odin Project" curriculum.